minego/phnx/README_DC.txt

 Modified finishAuth-assistant.js so that contributors are followed if tapped.
 Modified phnx.css to fix TP profile details toaster issues (didnt always clear bottom of screen when hiding and tweet didnt fit full width)
-Modified phnx.css to fix TP profile convo list to display full width
+Modified phnx.css to fix TP profile convo list to display full width Modified both tweet.js to handle changed links to vines